Amazon's sales surge, but the Trump effect could still kick in

 Second, Amazon is among the bidders for a multibillion-dollar cloud-computing contract with the Pentagon.
 Getting the deal would help the company cement its top spot in US cloud services -- boosting its highly profitable cloud business -- and give it an advantage in future government cloud contracts.
 Trump has yet to tweet about the contract process, but his distaste for Amazon could impact the final outcome of the deal.

-During a call with reporters Thursday, Amazon leaders decided to comment when asked about regulation in light of Trump's recent tweets.
+During a call with reporters Thursday, Amazon's leadership decided to comment when asked about regulation in light of Trump's recent tweets.

 For the quarter, sales hit $51 billion, up 43 percent, but excluding favorable changes in foreign exchange rates compared with last year, sales rose 39 percent.
 Analysts expected sales of $49.9 billion, according to Yahoo Finance.

-Profit hit $1.6 billion, or $3.27 a share, compared with $724 million, or $1.48 a share, a year ago.
+Profit hit $1.6 billion, or $3.27 a share, more than double the $724 million, or $1.48 a share, from a year ago.
 Analysts were expecting $1.27 a share.
 That big gain stemmed from growth in the North America business and Amazon Web Services cloud segment, though the international business posted a wider loss.

-Shipping costs, an area Trump is focused on, rose 38 percent from a year earlier to $6.1 billion.

-For the second quarter, Amazon expects to keep up the strong growth, predicting $51 billion to $54 billion in sales and operating income is expected to be between $1.1 billion and $1.9 billion.
+For the second quarter, Amazon expects to keep up the strong growth, predicting $51 billion to $54 billion in sales with operating income between $1.1 billion and $1.9 billion.

 Tech Enabled: CNET chronicles tech's role in providing new kinds of accessibility.